Analysis of Blocking Probability in a Relay-based Cellular OFDMA Network

 This implies that there can be at most $5$ users of hopped calls in this example. \\ As can be noticed from this example, determining the set of all possible states which satisfy the given constraints for a single class of each call is complex.
-As the number of classes and the number of subcarriers at the BS and RS increase, the size of the state space increases and it becomes very difficult to determine all possible combinations.
-This complexity is due to two reasons: a) State space consists of the subcarrier requirement of calls of all classes on all the three links and b) The states on BS-MS and BS-RS links are interrelated because out of the $K_{BS}$ resources available with BS, allocation for both direct and hopped calls is required to be done.\\ To simplify the computational complexity, we consider the calls served by BS and RS as separate systems, because both have distinct set of subcarriers.
-For simplicity, we assume that for a hopped call, subcarriers are allocated by BS on BS-RS link and by RS on RS-MS link.
+As the number of classes and the number of subcarriers at BS and RS increase, the size of the state space increases and it becomes very difficult to determine all possible combinations.
+This complexity is due to two reasons: a) State space consists of the subcarrier requirement of calls of all classes on all the three links and b) The states on BS-MS and BS-RS links are interrelated because BS has to use the available $K_{BS}$ subcarriers for allocation to both direct call and hopped calls.\\ To simplify the computational complexity, we consider the calls served by BS and RS as separate systems as both have distinct set of subcarriers.
+We also consider that for a hopped call, the required number of subcarriers are allocated by BS on BS-RS link and by RS on RS-MS link.
 Allocation of subcarriers to a hopped user on BS-RS and RS-MS links by BS and RS separately enables decoupling of state space of BS and RS.
 With this consideration, we determine the blocking probability in base and relay regions separately in the following subsections.
-The sum of blocking probability of calls in base region and relay region will give an upper bound on the overall blocking probability.
+The sum of blocking probability of calls in base region and relay region is an approximation to the overall blocking probability.
 We verify the validity of this approximation through simulations. \\